Station Name: NUNHEAD (1st site)

 Company on closing: South Eastern & Chatham Railway

 Present state: The station has been demolished.
 The line running through one platform is still in use.
 Bonita Mews runs through the site of the second platform.
 Two brick gate posts adjacent to the bridge over Gibbon Road might be an entrance to the station.
-There is a blocked subway beneath the line at the west end of the station site.
+The blocked station subway beneath the line still exists close to Gibbon Road.

 County: London